FIDL language specification

 };

-Keep in mind that unknown interaction handling applies only when the receivng end doesn't recognize the ordinal and doesn't know what the interaction is.
+Keep in mind that unknown interaction handling applies only when the receiving end doesn't recognize the ordinal and doesn't know what the interaction is.
 This means that the receiving end does not know whether the interaction is supposed to be strict or flexible.
 To allow the receiver to know how to handle an unknown interaction, the sender includes a bit in the message header which tells the receiver whether to treat the interaction as strict or flexible.
 Therefore, the strictness used in an interaction is based on what strictness the sender has for the method it tried to call, but the protocol's openness for that interaction depends on what openness the receiver has.

 Here's how a method or event with each strictness is handled by a protocol with each openness when the receiving side doesn't recognize the method.